cs396-web-dev/spring2021/pages/_assignments/lab02.md

 If the message `Could not connect to database` appears instead, let your peer mentor know to debug.

+### 4. Deploy your app to Heroku
-Now, deploy your app to Heroku.
-Since `.env` is not tracked by Git, we have to let Heroku know the values of our environment variables so the app will work once deployed.
-Open your Heroku dashboard and navigate to the Settings tab.
+You will deploy your app to Heroku in the same way as you did in HW1.
+However, since `.env` is not tracked by Git, we have to let Heroku know the values of our environment variables so the app will work once deployed.

+To do this, open your Heroku dashboard and navigate to the Settings tab.
 Click "Reveal Config Vars" and add in the key-value pairs for each of the variables in your `.env` file.

 <img class="large frame" src="/spring2021/assets/images/lab02/heroku_env.png"/>

-## IV.
+## VI.
 Review the Checklist & Submit

 ### 1. Verify that you're done